 - Glass tube connected to high voltage: Serves as a light source.
 When the high voltage is applied across the tube, the electrons in the gas will be first excited to higher states and emit characteristic radiation as they fall back to lower energy states, leading to the emission of line spectrum. - Parallel Ray Lens: After passing through the slit the light will fall into a plano-convex lens which is used to focus the light to acquire a collimated and well-defined light beam.
-It must be placed such that the curved side of the lens should be towards the source. - Diffraction Grating: An optical component with large number of parallel, closely spaced slits, which disperse the light so that a "rainbow" of light is created beyond the grating (spreading out as in a prism). - Optical Bench: Provides the platform to mount the source, slit, parallel ray lens, diffracting grating and viewing screen.
+NOTE: It must be placed such that the curved side of the lens should be towards the source. - Diffraction Grating: Diffraction grating is an optical component with many slits (openings).
+These slits are very closely spaced and hence they produce on a screen a series of sharp, bright spectral lines of a given light source. - Optical Bench: Provides the platform to mount the source, slit, parallel ray lens, diffracting grating and viewing screen.